Kousoku Sentai Turboranger: Wandering Bohma

+Bohma Beasts

+The Bohma Beasts (暴魔獣, Bōmajū) are a multitude of monsters that share the same demonic genetics and work for the Hundred Bohma Tribes where they were first seen 2,000 years ago during the Hundred Bohma Tribes' war with the humans and the fairies and sealed away.
+To make a Bohma Beast grow, one of Great Bohma Emperor Ragorn's minions will summon a tornado-like vortex while also causing them to make kaiju-like sounds.

 Episodes

-Before the very first story arc premiered in the second episode the following week, the first episode acted as a television special was aired to commemorate the tenth anniversary of Super Sentai since Battle Fever J at that time.
+Before the very first episode premiered the following week, a television special was aired to commemorate the tenth anniversary of Super Sentai since Battle Fever J at that time.
 On October 6, 1989 (the day that episode 32 aired) the show began to be broadcast later on Fridays instead of Saturdays.
 A movie was released at the Toei Manga Festival on March 18, 1989, which was the same day episode 4 aired.

 1The first episode of Turboranger was originally scheduled to premiere on February 25, 1989.
 However, due to the death of Hirohito on January 7, the finale of Liveman was postponed to February 18, thus moving the premiere of Turboranger to March 4.